karstenw/linguistics/README.md

 #### nltk corpora for textblob, wn and pattern

-The runtime for `download_corpora.py` is ca. 20 minutes.
+The runtime for `download_corpora.py` is ca. 5 minutes.

 If you run it from NodeBox there will be no feedback except the spinning beachball.

-Alternatively you can run it from the terminal with a 3.8 or 3.11 python.
+Alternatively you can run it from the terminal with a current python3.
 Perhaps you must install the requirements first.

 #### conceptnet database

 For the conceptnet database open and run `install-conceptnet-database.py`.

-The runtime for `install-conceptnet-database.py` is ca. 10 minutes.
+The runtime for `install-conceptnet-database.py` is ca. 4 minutes.

 As with the nltk download there is no feedback but it can be run from the terminal to see what's going on.